livcg/email-scheduler/README.txt

 * Only allow send dates & times in the future
 * Low pri: Add from address?
 * Low pri: HTML in body?
-* Low pri: Automatically update list of emails when email is sent
+* Low pri: Change success page to redirect to show page w/ success msg?